DionKill/ps4-linux-tutorial/docs/files.md

 ## Kernels
 Let's start with the kernels: they are very important as they have the software that controls all of the PS4's hardware.
 This is, by definition, Linux.

 This is the section for recommended kernels.
 There are both vanilla kernels and performance kernels.
-Ordered by most to least recommended.
+Ordered by newst to oldest, the top ones are the recommended ones.

 [Credits for all of these kernels](ending#credits).